beneath-hq/beneath/docs/managing-resources/resources.md

 ## `secret`

-**Definition:** A `secret` is a token that you can use to authenticate to Beneath.
+**Definition:** A `secret` is a token that you can use to authenticate to Beneath (some products call it an *API token*).
 It belongs to either a `user` or a `service`.
 When you authenticate with a secret, you get the same access permissions as the parent `user` or `service` (with the caveat that you can create special read-only secrets for a `user`).

+If you need to expose a secret publicly (e.g. in your front-end code), make sure it belongs to a service with sensible usage quotas and only read-only permissions.

 **Relations:**
 - A `secret` belongs to *either* a `user` or a `service`.